EbrahimKaram/HashCode2021/README.md

 * Ebrahim Karam
 * Abel Sostre

+AJ wasn't with us due to classes but he allowed us to check our ratings with US scoreboards as well since his Gmail was associated with the US while JP and I had ones associated with Lebanon
 ### Our Score During Competition
 We seemed to have a trouble with the submission of file d and were getting 0 points on it.
 This is an attempt to clean up and go through it.